The Champion of Innovation

 Innovating for Success

-“Once we got over the shock of the change, innovating became a key part of our DNA,” Chris related.
+“Once we got into manufacturing our own aerosol products, innovating became a key part of our DNA,” Chris related.
 “We became really good at experimenting, bobbing and weaving, adapting and innovating; better than our much larger competitors.”

 This became a core competency, the backbone of their successes.
 Since the 1990s, the company has pioneered HCFC cleaners, siloxane cleaners, HFC and HFE chemistries, and now is the first in the world to introduce the new HFO chemistries to rework and repair in the electronics industry.